chessgriffin/obsd-minecraft/README.md

 system, you've configured your $PKG_PATH to pull packages from the mirrors, and you've got a copy of the Minecraft.jar file.

-UPDATE 2014-09-29: qbit also submitted some patches upstream to LWJGL to get it to build natively on OpenBSD.
-I have not tried the patches yet but they look like they should work fine, which might make this writeup unnecessary, especially if they are accepted upstream (hopefully so!).
+UPDATE 2014-09-29: qbit submitted some patches upstream to LWJGL to get it to build natively on OpenBSD and the patches were accepted, which is awesome!
+I have not tried the patches yet but they look like they should work fine.
 Check them out here: https://github.com/LWJGL/lwjgl/pull/54

+UPDATE #2 2014-09-29: qbit has now created a port and submitted it to misc@ for review, which is even more awesome.
+Thanks @qbit!
+Hopefully the port will make its way into the OpenBSD ports tree and eventually a package will be created which will eliminate the need for most of this writeup.
+The only thing that might be needed is the startup script, properly tweaked.
+I'll test out his port and then modify this writeup accordingly.
+Link to the submitted port:  http://marc.info/?l=openbsd-ports&m=141202539713097&w=2

 ####Preliminary step